 There is no one treatment to cure Alzheimer’s Disease, yet much can be done to help with cognitive and behavioral issues.

 - Medication.
-There is no one medication that will cure Alzheimer’s, however certain medications may relieve some of the symptoms, such as memory loss..
+There is no one medication that will cure Alzheimer’s, however, certain medications may relieve some of the symptoms, such as memory loss..

 - The drug class central acetylcholinesterase(AChEi) inhibitors prevent the AChEi enzyme from breaking down acetylcholine.
 Acetylcholine is essential to learning and memory function; in people with Alzheimer’s, acetylcholine is broken down.
 This will lead to an increase of acetylcholine.
-Useful drugs in this class are Donepezil, Galantamine, Rivastigmine.
+Useful drugs in this class are Donepezil, Galantamine, and Rivastigmine.

 - Treatment.
-Individuals with Alzheimer’s often take other medications,which may cause increased behavioral issues.
+Individuals with Alzheimer’s often take other medications, which may cause increased behavioral issues.
 Speaking with your doctor and asking questions is important and may prevent some issues.
 For example, unaddressed hearing problems may lead to more confusion for individuals with Alzheimer’s.
 A person with Alzheimer’s is more likely to contract other illnesses, and they may struggle with communicating issues or symptoms to their doctor.

 - Clinical Trials.
 Individuals may participate in various clinical trials relating to Alzheimer’s that may help with understanding the relationship between symptoms and the effects of prevention tactics on cognition.